perlwasm/Wasm/README.md

 String containing WebAssembly Text (WAT).
 Helpful for inline WebAssembly inside your Perl source file.

+# GLOBALS

+## %Wasm::WASM

+This hash maps the Wasm module names to the files from which the Wasm was loaded.
+It is roughly analogous to the `@INC` array in Perl.

 # CAVEATS

 As mentioned before as of this writing this dist is a work in progress.
 I won't intentionally break